 1 - Introduction

 As its name states, SDL-RT is based on SDL standard from ITU extended with real time concepts.
-V2.0 has introduced support of UML from OMG in order to extend SDL-RT usage to static part of the embedded software and distributed systems.
+V2.0 introduces support of UML from OMG in order to extend SDL-RT usage to static part of the embedded software and distributed systems.

 SDL has been developed in the first place to specify telecommunication protocols but experience showed some of its basic principles could be used in a wide variety of real time and embedded systems.
 Its main benefits are: